-- High Quality Liquid Assets ("HQLAs") (as defined by CRD IV) typically call deposits at the Bank of England and certain high quality bonds. - Cash, certificates of deposit and other high quality bonds.
+- High Quality Liquid Assets ("HQLAs") (as defined by CRD IV) typically call deposits at the Bank of England and certain high quality bonds (eg US Treasury Bonds). - Cash, certificates of deposit and other high quality bonds.

 Liquidity risk is the risk that the Bank is not able to meet its financial obligations as they fall due or can do so only at excessive cost.
 The risk can arise because: